 Objection #3 Isn’t the Is-Ought Problem manageable?
 I mean, aren’t you overplaying your hand a little bit?

 Maybe, but I don’t think so.
 I’ve looked over some classic treatments of the Is-ought Problem from David Hume, G.E.
 Moore, J.L.
 Mackey, Peter Singer, David Brink, W.V.O.
 Quine, Peter Singer, Immanuel Kant, and even Aristotle, and underneath it all there seems to remain an abiding category difference between how things are and how things ought to be.

-Objection #4 It seems that the terms “Must,” “should,” “ought” and similar prescriptive terms appear all the time in math, science, logic, or in every day language.
-That’s not contentious, so it seems that we already have “oughts” and “prescriptions” proven by example without appeal to God.
+Objection #4 It seems that the terms “must,” “should,” “ought” and similar terms appear all the time in math, science, logic, or in everyday language.
+That’s not contentious, so we already have “oughts” and “prescriptions” proven by example without appeal to God.
 Right?

 Yes, but only by equivocating on the “oughts.”